Detection of astrophysical gravitational wave sources by TianQin and LISA: Double white dwarfs

 \textit{Inclination:} \fref{fig:dwd_diota} shows the absolute error for the inclination of the source.
 In all three cases, the error is the biggest for the source being face-on ($\iota = 0^\circ$) and the lowest for the source being edge-on ($\iota = 90^\circ$) because the edge-on source has a higher contribution from the $\times$-polarization which helps to resolve its inclination.
-For all inclinations, TianQin alone has a smaller detection error than LISA alone by a factor of around two despite having a smaller difference in the SNR and LISA even having a higher SNR for inclinations above roughly $60^\circ$.
+For all inclinations, TianQin alone has a smaller detection error than LISA alone by a factor of around two.
+Despite TianQin and LISA having a similar SNR for most inclinations and LISA even having a higher SNR for inclinations above roughly $60^\circ$, TianQin detects the inclination with better accuracy because the inclination and the luminosity distance of a DWD are degenerate, and TianQin can determine the luminosity distance more accurately as shown in \fref{fig:dwd_ddl}.
 We see that for low inclinations close to $0^\circ$ and below around $15^\circ$ for TianQin and LISA, respectively, the error is of the order $\pi$ thus making the detection of the inclination impossible.
 However, the error decreases quickly for higher inclinations and goes below $0.1\pi$ for $\iota\gtrsim25^\circ$ and $\iota\gtrsim33^\circ$ for TianQin and LISA, respectively.
 If the source is almost edge-on ($\iota\gtrsim65^\circ$), the error in LISA is below $0.02\pi$ and in TianQin it even decreases to an order of $10^{-3}\pi$.
 For the joint detection, we see that the SNR is significantly higher than any of the single detections but the accuracy is only slightly better than TianQin ranging between slightly less than $\pi$ for a face-on source to $\sim10^{-3}$ for an edge-on source.